SpringRole/sv-us-docs/source/index.html.md

 }
 ```

 A user with the role of an admin can create a company once their profile is [verified](https://docs.us.springverify.com/#verify-company-admin-email).
-A valid JWT will be needed to authenicate the user in this API.
+A valid JWT will be needed to authenticate the user in this API.

 **URL Parameters**